oauthstuff/draft-ietf-oauth-security-topics/security-model.md

   * (A4) Attackers that can read, but not modify, the contents of the authorization request (i.e., the authorization request can leak, in the same manner as above, to an attacker).
-  * (A5) Attackers that control a resource server used by RO with an access token issued by AS.
+  * (A5) Attackers that can acquire an access token issued by AS.
 For example, a resource server can be compromised by an attacker, an access token may be sent to an attacker-controlled resource server due to a misconfiguration, or an RO is social-engineered into using a attacker-controlled RS.
+See also (#comp_res_server).

 (A3), (A4) and (A5) typically occur together with either (A1) or (A2).